Measuring topological invariants of even-dimensional line-gapped non-Hermitian systems through quench dynamics: Abstract

 \section{Abstract}

 The accurate determination of non-Hermitian (NH) topological invariants plays a central role in the study of NH topological phases.
-In this work, we propose a general framework for directly measuring NH topological invariants in even-dimensional systems through quench dynamics.
-Our approach hinges on constructing an auxiliary Hermitian matrix topologically equivalent to the original NH Hamiltonian, enabling topological characterization via reduced-dimensional momentum subspaces called band inversion surfaces (BISs).
+In this work, we propose a general framework for directly measuring NH topological invariants in even-dimensional systems with real line gaps through quench dynamics.
+Our approach hinges on constructing an auxiliary Hermitian matrix topologically equivalent to the original NH Hamiltonian, enabling topological characterization via reduced-dimensional momentum subspaces called band-inversion surfaces (BISs).
 A key insight lies in the emergence of chiral symmetry in the NH Hamiltonian specifically on BISs---a critical property that allows extension of the dynamical characterization scheme previously developed for odd-dimensional NH systems with chiral or sublattice symmetry [Lin {\it et al.}, Phys.
 Rev. Res. {\bf 7}, L012060 (2025)].
 We show that NH topological invariants can be extracted from the winding patterns of a dynamical field constructed from post-quench spin textures on BISs.
-We demonstrate our approach through a detailed analysis of NH Chern insulators and then extend the framework to higher even-dimensional systems by introducing second-order BISs for characterization.
+We demonstrate our approach through a detailed analysis of NH Chern insulators and then extend the framework to higher even-dimensional systems by introducing second-order BISs for characterization. {The framework is also generalized to imaginary line-gapped topological phases}.
 This work establishes an experimentally accessible protocol for detecting NH topological invariants in quantum platforms.